eastie71/message_me/README.md

 # message_me
-Real Time Messaging Application from the Udemy Complete Rubu on Rails developer course
+Real Time Messaging Application from the Udemy Complete Ruby on Rails developer course